raajgughan-dev/javascript_exercises/README.md

         * A "Decrease Font" button.
         * Clicking the buttons should change the font size of the paragraph (e.g., by 2px each time).
         * Set reasonable minimum and maximum font sizes.

+# Intermediate Level Web App Exercises
+These exercises involve more dynamic content, form handling, basic data persistence (client-side), and slightly more complex UI interactions.

+1. Dynamic Quiz App:
+    * **Goal**: Create a simple multiple-choice quiz.
+    * **Requirements**:
+        * Store quiz questions and answers in a JavaScript array of objects.
+        * Display one question at a time with multiple choice options (radio buttons).
+        * A "Submit Answer" button.
+        * Provide immediate feedback (correct/incorrect) after submission.
+        * Keep track of the score and display it at the end.
+        * Allow users to restart the quiz.